SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 |---|---|---|

-| Purpose | Proves legal operation on roads | Proves legal ownership |
+| Purpose | Proves legal operation on public roads | Proves legal ownership |

-| Renewal | Required regularly (annually in most states) | One-time document (no renewal) |
+| Renewal | Required regularly (annually in most states) | One-time document (no renewal needed) |

-| Transfer process | Separate notice of transfer/sale | Signed over directly to buyer |
+| Transfer process | File a separate notice of transfer or sale | Signed over directly to the buyer |

-| Required at sale | Not always required, but helpful | Always required |
+| Required at sale | Not always required, but helpful for the buyer | Always required |

-| Post-sale notification | Must notify DMV of transfer | Transfer is notification |
+| Post-sale notification | You must notify the DMV of the transfer | Signing the title over serves as the notification |

-| Plates | Connected to registration, not title | No connection to plates |
+| Plates | Connected to registration, not to the title | No connection to license plates |

 Frequently Asked Questions for Sellers